Mimi97-aqua/SQL-Exercises/README.md

 * [Setup](#setup)

 ### General Info
-This repository contains answers to the  SQL exercises from
+This repository contains answers to the  SQL exercises from:

 1. [Learn SQL in 60 minutes](https://youtu.be/p3qvj9hO_Bo)